-Year Change in form or content of survey questionnaire 2009 Two questions about avionics equipment were revised: "Air Bag/Ballistic Parachute" was asked as two items-"Air Bag" and "Ballistic Parachute" "ADS-B (Mode S)" was separated into two questions-"ADS-B (Mode S) Transmit Only (Out)" and "ADS-B (Mode S) Transmit and Receive (In)" 2010 Removed the skip instruction in the mail survey based on responses to Part 121/129 operations Added "Specify" option if reason not flown was "Other" 2013 Added "Specify" option if fuel type was "Other" Added response categories for reason not flown ("Under maintenance or repair," "Parted out/salvaged," and "In storage") The text "Corporate/Executive Transportation" was removed from the description of this use category and replaced with "Business Transportation - (with a paid flight crew)."
+Year Change in form or content of survey questionnaire Added "Specify" option if reason not flown was "Other" 2013 Added "Specify" option if fuel type was "Other" Added response categories for reason not flown ("Under maintenance or repair," "Parted out/salvaged," and "In storage") The text "Corporate/Executive Transportation" was removed from the description of this use category and replaced with "Business Transportation - ( with a paid flight crew)."
 The definition of this use is unchanged.
-2014 Added response category for kind/grade of fuel primarily used ("Propane/LP Gas")
+2014 Added response category for kind/grade of fuel primarily used (Propane/LP Gas) 2016 The following questions on the 2016 full survey form underwent additions, deletions, and text changes: Reason not flown Percentage of total hours flown under fractional ownership Percentage of total hours flown under filed flight plans Fuel type Avionics.
+Other questions and response categories were re-ordered.
+Data end-users should consult the survey documents in Appendix B of the current and previous year's survey report.